 Understanding these essential terms helps navigate the complex landscape of manufacturing safety compliance:

-- SCADA (Supervisory Control and Data Acquisition): Industrial control systems that monitor and control plant operations, often targeted by cyberattacks due to their critical role in production.
+SCADA (Supervisory Control and Data Acquisition): Industrial control systems that monitor and control plant operations, often targeted by cyberattacks due to their central role in production.

-- Network Segmentation: The practice of dividing networks into smaller, isolated segments to limit attack surface and prevent lateral movement of threats—critical in manufacturing where IT and OT systems must coexist.
+Network Segmentation: The practice of dividing networks into smaller, isolated segments to limit attack surface and prevent lateral movement of threats—an essential practice where IT and OT systems must coexist.

-- Mean Time to Detect (MTTD): The average time to identify security incidents—critical in manufacturing where every minute of delayed detection can mean significant downtime costs or safety risks.
+Mean Time to Detect (MTTD): The average time to identify security incidents—an essential metric in manufacturing where every minute of delayed detection can mean significant downtime costs or safety risks.

 Legacy system constraints